bgokden/veri/README.md

 ## Knn querying

-Veri internally has a kd-tree, but it also queries its neighbours and merges the result.
+Veri internally has an internal key-value store, but it also queries its neighbours and merges the result.
 It is very similar to map-reduce process done on the fly without planning.

-When a knn query is stated, veri creates a unique id, Starts a timer,
+When a knn query is stated, veri creates a unique hash, Starts a timer,
-Then do a local kd-tree search,
+Then do a local knn search locally,
 Then calls its peers to do the same with a smaller timeout, Merges results into a map,
 Waits for timeout and then do a refine process on the result map,